nooranahmalberg/digital-garden/_notes/your-first-note.md

 ### Hello online beings

-This is where I explore my ideas and share them publicly so others can read and provide feedback to help me [[Improve my thinking|improve my thinking]].
+This is where I explore my ideas and share them publicly so others can read and provide feedback to help me [[Improve my thinking by writing|improve my thinking]].

 This garden is in its infancy, so you may see the odd thing floating around sometimes.